Time Warner Cable: Merged company

 In 1995, the company launched the Southern Tier On-Line Community in Elmira, New York, a cable modem service later known as Road Runner High Speed Online.
 That year, talks began that would later result in Warner's acquisition of Paragon Cable.
 Glenn Britt (1949–2014) was the CEO from 2001 until December 2013.

 Time Warner retained Time Warner Cable as a subsidiary until May 26, 2010, when it was spun off as an independent company.
 Prior to the spin-out, Time Warner had held an 84% stake in Time Warner Cable.
-Non-TW shareholders received 0.083670 shares for each share already owned.
+Shareholders other than TW received 0.083670 shares for each share already owned.
 This move made Time Warner Cable the largest cable operator in the United States owned solely by a single class of shareholders (without supervoting stock).

 Time Warner Cable launched DVR service in the Houston area in 2004.
 (TWC's Houston-area cable systems are now owned by Comcast, the parent company of NBCUniversal.)
 When first launched, it used Scientific-Atlanta set-top boxes with DVR.

 In June 2009, Time Warner Cable unveiled a concept known as "TV Everywhere"—a means of allowing multi-platform access to live and on-demand content from television channels that is tied to a user's television subscription.